Kulbartsch/AStaticWebSiteGenerator/README.md

 Checkout the example.

-## Controll
+## Control

 ### Messages

-Which messages will be logged, respectivly not logged, can be controlled thru the variable ASWSG-MESSAGE-FILTER.
+Which messages will be logged, respectively not logged, can be controlled through the variable ASWSG-MESSAGE-FILTER.
-Messages with severity in ASWSG-MESSAGE-FILTER will not be send to *stderr*.
+Messages with severity in ASWSG-MESSAGE-FILTER will not be sent to *stderr*.

 ## Formating

 Description of the markup formating.

-You can use the mentioned variables to redefine the characters used for a formating.
+You can use the mentioned variables to redefine the characters used for a formatting.

-### Line level formating
+### Line level formatting

 Used at begin the beginning line, using one of the characters.
 Some characters are can be cascaded.